Council Information and Notices

 Regular Council meetings take place on the 2nd & 4th Tuesday of each month commencing at 6:30pm.
 All meetings are located at the Deseronto Town Hall (331 Main St.).
-For information regarding Council deputations visit the Council page.
+For information regarding Council deputations see below.

 Closed Council Meetings

 The municipal council or local board decides whether a meeting will be closed to the public.